crosshatch/server/OVERVIEW.md

 Crosshatch is currently built by a single contributor and does not require funding.
-However, there will come a time when it is necessary to hire employees, retain legal council and pay for security audits and advertising, among many other expenses.
+However, there will come a time when it is necessary to hire employees, retain legal council and pay for security audits and advertising, among other expenses.
 When this time comes, the business can participate in programs designed to support innovation in the EdTech sector.
 One such example is **Small Business Innovation Research (SBIR)**; this program consists of several federal agencies (including the Department of Education and the National Science Foundation) which offer funding to EdTech innovators.

 ### Addressing Regulatory and Ethical Concerns

-While the intended end consumer of Crosshatch is children, the immediate customer is parents and educators, who are equipped to discern how the end experience takes shape.
+While the intended end consumer of Crosshatch is children, the immediate customer is parents and educators, who are equipped to discern and implement how the end experience takes shape.
 Admin oversight is a core tenet of the platform; admins are responsible for approving generated content (and therefore removing any biases or undesirable content).

 Crosshatch complies with child data privacy regulations (e.g., COPPA, GDPR) and has undergone numerous security audits.